| Title: | Affinity Propagation Clustering |

 Agglomerative clustering of an entire data set can be

-accomplished either by calling aggExCluster
+accomplished either by calling aggExCluster on a

 quadratic similarity matrix without further argument or by

-for a function or function name
+calling aggExCluster for a function or function name

-along with data to be clustered (as argument x
+along with data to be clustered (as argument x).

 A full agglomeration run is performed that starts from l